greiginsydney/Intervalometerator/docs/step2-setup-the-Pi-lets-encrypt.md

 ## Set the hostname and FQDN

-1. The Pi's hostname is the first part of its Fully Qualified Domain Name (FQDN).
-Change it if you need to with `sudo hostname myintvlm8r`.
+1. The Pi's hostname is the first part of its Fully Qualified Domain Name (FQDN), and we need this set correctly in order to generate the certificate.
+The current value is displayed with the SSH prompt, e.g. `pi@intvlm8r:`.
+If you need to change it, run `sudo raspi-config`, then `(2) Network Options` and `Hostname`.

 > The "FQDN" is always the full web address, something like `myintvlm8r.mydomain.com.au`, and so its hostname in this example is just `myintvlm8r`